Quantifying the homology of periodic cell complexes: Periodic Graphs

 \section{Periodic Graphs}

-In this section, $K$ denotes a $d$-periodic simplicial complex with only $0$- and $1$-dimensional cells (a graph) embedded in $\R^l$.
-We assume a group $T\cong \Z^d$ of vectors acts freely on $K$ by translations, and let $q:K\to q(K):=K/T$ denote the canonical quotient map.
-Further, chain complexes and homology groups are understood to have coefficients in $\Z$.
+In this section, $K$ denotes a $d$-periodic cellular complex with only $0$- and $1$-dimensional cells (i.e., a graph) immersed in $\R^l$.
+We assume a group $T\cong \Z^d$ acts freely on $K$ by translations and preserves the cell structure of $K$.
+We adjust notation slightly from the previous section and write $q(K) = K/T$ for the quotient space of orbits under $T$, with $q: K \to q(K)$ denoting the normal covering space.
+If $K$ is path-connected then Theorem~\ref{thm:groupaction} guarantees that $T$ is the deck-transformation group for $q: K \to q(K)$.
+However, we will not assume that $K$ is connected in this section unless specified.